ntampellini/TSCoDe/docs/introduction.rst

    :align: center
    :width: 500px

-   Transition state embedding is a problem.
-TSCoDe is the solution.
+   When transition state embedding is a problem, TSCoDe is the solution.

 .. figure:: /images/intro_embed.png